Lej77/firefox-session-ui/README.md

 # Firefox session UI

 A desktop application for inspecting session storage data from Firefox.

-This makes use of the code exposed by the CLI tool at <https://github.com/Lej77/firefox_session_data>.
+Note that this program simply makes use of the code exposed by the CLI tool at <https://github.com/Lej77/firefox_session_data>.

 ## Usage